Syria pro-government forces enter Afrin to aid Kurds against Turkey

 The lira weakened as much as 1.5 percent against the dollar, while stocks tumbled more than 2 percent – their biggest one-day drop in five weeks.

-The country’s dollar-denominated bonds also came under pressure, with longer-dated issues dropping 1 cent.
+Turkey’s dollar-denominated bonds also came under pressure, with longer-dated issues dropping 1 cent.
 The cost of insuring exposure to its sovereign debt rose.

 Earlier on Tuesday, Erdogan said he had received Putin’s agreement to block a Syrian government deployment in Afrin.